BA Chinese (Modern and Classical) and...

-Two-subject degree students who passed all seven units of Chinese in Years 1 and 2 are required to pass one course from the following list in Year 3.
-Naturally they are welcome to take more courses, as long as this fits in with the requirements for the other half of their degree.
+Two-subject degree students who passed all seven units of Chinese in Years 1 and 2 are required to pass one unit from the following list in Year 3.
+If the syllabus of the second subject allows, you may take more.
+Students will not be permitted to take 301 or 302 modules in their final year.

 - Chinese 303: Modern Chinese Film and Theatre - 155901226 (1 Unit) - Full Year